 This is what you want to see:

 Please note that the cantilever may deflect when a highly compliant cartridge is lowered onto the protractor, especially if the surface is rough and the stylus cannot move on the protractor.
 Lowering the vertical tracking force should pretty much elimimnate this issue.
-If it does not, is best to keep the stylus just above the protractor and to not lower it down or to align the cartridge body instead of the cantilever to the grid.
+If it does not, it is best to keep the stylus just above the protractor and to not lower it down or to align the cartridge body instead of the cantilever to the grid.

 Do not forget to set the vertical tracking force and anti-skate back to the correct weight when you are done.